-In 2016-17 she received a Mellon fellowship at Yale University to work on her second book project, To Build the World Anew: Black Liberation Politics and the Movement Against the Vietnam War.
+In 2016-17 she received a Mellon fellowship at Yale University to work on her second book project, Vietnam Blues: A Retelling of the Black Freedom Movement.
 This project examines how working class African Americans’ anti-imperialist consciousness in the 1950s-1970s shaped their engagement with the movement against the Vietnam War.
-In many ways, it continues her emphasis on exploring overlapping and intersecting boundaries between social protest movements.
-She is also working on a short biography of Angela Davis for Westview Press’ Lives of American women series.
+In 2020-2021 work on this project was supported by an ACLS Frederick Burkhardt Residential Fellowship for Recently Tenured Scholars at the Institute for Advanced Study, School of Social Science.
+She is also working on two biographies: Yours for the Struggle: Patricia Robinson and the Archive of Black women’s radicalism and a biography of Angela Davis.

 Through writing, teaching and public presentations, she aims to educate others about the contributions of urban, working-class African Americans, especially women, to the Black freedom movement.
 She has presented her work to over two dozen universities, several correctional institutions in Pennsylvania and k-12 classrooms in the Bronx.
 She has also participated in seminars aimed at educating high school teachers about the latest interpretive trends in her field; partnered with the New York Public Library to work on public events preserving local history in Astoria, Queens and worked with the NYS Department of Education on professional development on women’s history.
 She served as one of the co-editors of the Radical Teacher special Issue on “Teaching Black Lives Matter” in 2016 and is co-editing a special issue of Meridians journal titled “Radical Transnationalism: Reimagining Solidarities, Violence, Empires” that will be published in 2019.